 So we can give Big Bang credit for setting the record straight that there had to be a beginning.
 Also, the idea that the Universe expanded, is something that could help us understand what happened at the time of Creation.
 Several Scriptures, in fact, allude to God “stretching the heavens”: Job 9:8; Psalm 104:2; Isaiah 40:22, 42:5, 44:24, 45:12, 48:13, 51:13; Jeremiah 10:12, 51:15; and Zechariah 12:1.

-Big Bang philosophers try to accommodate both points of view but have fallen flat on both counts.
-Firstly, we’ve already looked at the problem of trying to explain where the “dot” came from.
-It’s been given a fancier name – singularity – but it’s still “something”, and the only way something can come from nothing is if God (whose name is “I AM”) brings it into existence.
+Big Bang philosophers have tried to accommodate both points of view but have fallen flat on both counts.
+Firstly, there is the problem of trying to explain where the “dot” came from.
+It’s been given a fancier name – singularity – but it’s still “something”, and the only way something can come from nothing is if God (the great “I AM”) brings it into existence.
 (Exodus 3:14)

 “If the regress of past events were infinite, then it would be impossible for the present moment to arrive.
 For it is impossible to cross the infinite to get to today.
 So today could never arrive, which is absurd, for here we are!” – W.L.
 Craig, Reasonable Faith, pg.
 96